Uniqcoda/POP-Leave-Management-System/README.md

-# POP_Leave_Management_System
+# POP Leave Management System
 This is an application for managing the way staff members go on leave in an organisation.
-It uses prototype oriented programming and test driven development.
+It uses **prototype oriented programming and test driven development**.

 The application has a **database that saves every employee and admin staff**, as well as saves every leave request.
 It is designed such that **every user is a staff** and has some features such as **name and email**.
 Then each staff can be either a **regular staff** or an **admin staff**.